jmauricioaferreira/jmauricioaferreira/README.md

 ### A few things about me:

-🎓 I have Graduated  on Civil Engineering, however, I found my passion on front-end web and mobile programming <br />
+🎓 Graduated on Civil Engineering;
+❤️ Found my passion in front-end web coding <br />
-📚 I'm a currently studying HTML, CSS, Javascript (Vanilla, ReactJS)<br />
+📚 I'm a currently studying and wirjubg with HTML, CSS, Javascript (Vanilla, ReactJS)<br />

 <h4> 📫 How to reach me: </h4>